rednafi/backtick/README.md

 tasks at future datetimes.
 We didn't need any periodic scheduling or cron support.
-Naturally, we went for Celery's `task.apply_async(at=<datetime>)` function but that suffers from one major gotcha: it keeps the schedule logs in memory and loses the scheduled tasks whenever the worker is restarted.
+Naturally, we went for Celery's `task.apply_async(at=<datetime>)` function but that suffers from one major gotcha: it keeps the schedule logs in memory and loses the scheduled tasks whenever the workers are restarted.
 This also causes a situation where future task cancellation doesn't work if the worker loses its working memory.

 To avoid this, Celery doc recommends propping up a persistent worker that'll save the